First came the ransomware attacks, now come the lawsuits

 But even for companies with relatively good security, hacks can be difficult to completely avoid.
 It only takes one employee clicking on a fake link or downloading a shady attachment for hackers to break into an otherwise secure system.

-“Companies with good security sometimes have lapses,” Solove said.
 There isn’t a unified legal standard laying out what sort of security a company needs to have to keep it from liability if it loses its customers’ information or suffers a ransomware attack.

 “It really isn’t clear what the standard of care is.
 It’s tricky, all you have to do is fail on one thing,” he said.